 Keep Tires at the Appropriate Pressure

 Believe it or not, checking your tires often is the simplest way to get added miles per gallon out of your car.
 Low tire pressure can hurt gas mileage by as much as 3.3%.
 That might not seem like a lot, but it translates to around $0.11/gallon, or $50/year for the average American driver.
-If your car doesn’t have automatic tire pressure sensors, set a recurring reminder in your phone to [...]
+If your car doesn’t have automatic tire pressure sensors, set a recurring reminder in your [...]

 Buying a used car can feel intimidating, but it doesn’t have to be that way.
 Car buying in the age of the internet is significantly easier than in the past; and armed with a little bit of knowledge on how to confidently buy a car, you can help ensure that you get the best used car for your money.